ericleonen/Countdown/README.md

 3. Finish your task and hit "Done".
 If you run out of time, an annoying alarm sounds 🚨

 ## About
 This is my first app made with [Expo](https://expo.dev/).
-Go to start somewhere!
+Got to start somewhere! 🫤